-Remove USB cable from the UFX II.
+Remove USB cable from the UFX III.
 Press SETUP/REV. Turn encoder 1 until Options appears in the display.
 Turn encoder 2 until Hardware/Diagnosis appears.
-Push encoder 2 several times to select the entry CC Mode.
-Turn encoder 2 to activate CC mode.
-The UFX II reboots, after which it will be in Class Compliant mode.
-The green CC state LED will light up as soon as a USB connection is detected.
+Push encoder 2 several times to select the entry Interface Mode.
+Turn encoder 2 to switch to CC mode.
+The UFX III reboots, all LEDs light up, after which it will be in Class Compliant mode.